kubos/kubos/docs/dev-docs/contribution-process.rst

 In order to track what's being worked on and by whom, for every issue you work you should:

-- JIRA: Drag the issue from the backlog into the sprint (if it's not already present)
-- Assign it to yourself

-  -  Click the issue
-  -  JIRA: Under 'People'>'Assignee', click 'Assign to me'
-  -  Github: Click the 'Assignees' link and select yourself
+- Click the 'Assignees' link and select yourself

-- Mark the issue as 'In Progress'.

-  -  JIRA: There are two ways

-    - From the full issue description page, click the 'In Progress' button
-    - From the 'Active Sprints' page, drag the issue from the 'To-Do' column into the 'In Progress' column

-  -  Github: Edit the title of the project and add "[WIP]"
+- Mark the issue as 'In Progress' by editing the title of the project and adding "[WIP]"

 Create a Branch of the Code You Want to Work On
 -----------------------------------------------